Teradata/ai-unlimited/deployments/aws/README.md

 }
 ```

-If passing the Regulus Role to new ai-unlimited clusters instead of allowing Workspaces to create the cluster specific role,
+If passing the Regulus Role to new ai-unlimited clusters instead of allowing AiUnlimited to create the cluster specific role,
 the following policy can be used as a starting point to template your desired policy.
 ### [ai-unlimited-engine.json](policies/ai-unlimited-engine.json)